ouya/docs/unity.md

 # Customization #

-The OUYA Plugin remains customizable and if you want to extend the Java and Native plugins there are dependencies on the Android SDK, Android NDK, and Java JDK.
+The Razer Plugin remains customizable and if you want to extend the Java and Native plugins there are dependencies on the Android SDK, Android NDK, and Java JDK.

 Android NDK - [https://developer.android.com/tools/sdk/ndk/index.html](https://developer.android.com/tools/sdk/ndk/index.html)